morah93/morah93/README.md

 <a href="https://git.io/typing-svg"><img src="https://readme-typing-svg.demolab.com?font=Fira+Code&pause=1000&width=435&lines=Software+Engineer" alt="Typing SVG" /></a>
 <p>

-Hi, Welcome to my Github.
+Hi, Welcome to my GitHub.
 My name is Mohammed Rahman.

-I'm a software engineer with experience in JavaScript, Python, React, Flask and other libraries.
-My main project right now is a dream come true for a photography enthusiast like myself.
-I have created a website where a user can post their images and share their creativity and passion with others like them.
-On the side, I'm working on a group project with other like minded engineers, pair programming on a music hosting website that uses AWS to host the music.
+I'm a detail-oriented Software Engineer with a background in computer software and media applications.
+I bring strong problem-solving skills and a passion for coding, and I am eager to contribute to innovative projects.

 TOOLS